-(s) Making any statement, claim, or advertisement that the licensee or registrant is a veterinary specialist or certified or eligible for certification by a private or public board or parent association unless the licensee or registrant is certified by a Board-approved private or public board or parent association or by an American Veterinary Medical Association Recognized Veterinary Specialty Organization.
+(s) Making any statement, claim, or advertisement that the licensee or registrant is a veterinary specialist or "board-certified" unless the licensee or registrant is certified by an American Veterinary Medical Association Recognized Veterinary Specialty Organization.

-(t) Exercising control over, interfering with, or attempting to influence the professional judgment of another licensee, registrant, or permit holder through coercion, extortion, inducement, collusion, intimidation, or compensation.
+(t) Exercising control over, interfering with, or attempting to influence the professional judgment of another licensee, registrant, or permit holder California licensed veterinarian or registered veterinary technician through coercion, extortion, inducement, collusion, intimidation, or through any means, including, but not limited to, compensation.